 Writing shadowed everything as I built my career and focused on my family.
 I recently returned home to slow down a bit and carve out more time for my hobby.
 In my spare time I enjoy gardening.
 I find my family and my faith in gardening.
 My father and grandmother were avid gardeners and I feel their encouragement and advice as I walk in their footsteps.
 Digging in the dirt with the sun on my back and a light breeze stirring through the garden rows brings me peace.

+I have always lived in the Midwest and recently moved to a small town in Illinois.
 I am the founder of my local writers' club, The Red Barn Writers' Guild.
 The photo on the homepage is of a team of horses my dad drove in the 1940's.
 Robert Frost's Poem The Road Not Taken has been an inspiration for me since my teens.
 I felt it applied greatly to this journey into life as a writer.

 I enjoy getting to know other authors and encouraging the creative writing process.
 You are welcome to contact me through email at firstname.lastname@example.org.